Things for Recovering Hoarders Like Me [Live Post]

 Sleep

 Oura Ring - $300 + $72/year.
-Due to the subscription, I recommend people buy the subscription-free Ultrahuman Ring Air which is otherwise identical.
+Due to the subscription, I recommend people buy the open-source Colmi R02 which I expect to rival the Oura soon.
+I previously recommended the Superhuman Air but no longer think that it’s data is good enough.
 I bought the Oura to feel comfortable consuming caffeine; I don’t want to lose access to my own body’s tiredness signals, but Oura’s recommendations for sleep substitute them well.
-The sleep staging is research-level accurate.
+Oura’s sleep staging is research-level accurate.
 I have a number of gripes, however.
 I wish their timezone tracking was better; it often screws up data when flying, which is when I most want the data.
 I upgraded from the gen 2 ring before the subscription, so I don’t have to pay; with the subscription, it’s likely better to get a subscription-free secondhand gen 2 off of eBay instead for ~$170 (note that gen 2 uses the previous algorithm so sleep staging accuracy is closer to 60%, vs the gen3 accuracy is closer to 80%).
 I wish the app could do regression analysis; i.e. I mark if I lucid dreamt or it records the local weather, and give correlation plots with sleep like the Sleep Cycle app does.
 I use this Sleep as Android app for lucid dreaming cues when sleeping alone (it says “you’re dreaming” when you’re in REM sleep).
 I expect a long term meditation practice to cultivate higher daily awareness to cause lucid dreaming instead, but alas this is what I have for now.
 I also wish Oura also had a real-time API to allow developers to build lucid dreaming apps (i.e. it could then play key sounds in REM sleep).

 Moisture Chamber Eye Seals - $45.
 My dry eye doctor recommended that when I’m on the computer a lot, to browse with these instead to maintain eye moisture.
 You can also just use goggles, but these result in notably more moisture for me.
 My only wish is that they were better-fitting.